hashicorp/next-mdx-remote/README.md

     Component names with dot (e.g. <code>motion.div</code>)
   </summary>

-Component names that contain a dot (`.`), such as those from `framer-motion`, can be rendered as long as the top-level namespace is declared in the MDX scope:
+Component names that contain a dot (`.`), such as those from `framer-motion`, can be rendered the same way as other custom components, just pass `motion` in your components object.

 ```js
 import { motion } from 'framer-motion'